Polarised W+j production at the LHC: a study at NNLO QCD accuracy: Acknowledgements

 \section{Acknowledgements}

 The authors would like to particularly thank Micha\l{} Czakon for making the {\sc Stripper} library available to us and Alexander Mitov for inspiring discussions.
-We are also grateful to Lorenzo Tancredi for useful discussions on the implementation of the polarised two-loop amplitude.
+We are also grateful to Lorenzo Tancredi for useful discussions on the implementation of the polarised two-loop amplitude and Jean-Nicolas Lang for providing a polarisation-capable private version of {\sc Recola} used for cross checks.
 This research has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Programme (grant agreement no. 683211).
-M.P.\ acknowledges support by the German Research Foundation (DFG) through the Research Training Group RTG2044.
-A.P.\ is also supported by the Cambridge Trust and Trinity College Cambridge.
-R.P. acknowledges the support from the Leverhulme Trust and and the Isaac Newton Trust, as well as the use of the DiRAC Cumulus HPC facility under Grant No. PPSP226.
+M.P. acknowledges support by the German Research Foundation (DFG) through the Research Training Group RTG2044.
+A.P. is also supported by the Cambridge Trust and Trinity College Cambridge.
+R.P. acknowledges the support from the Leverhulme Trust and the Isaac Newton Trust, as well as the use of the DiRAC Cumulus HPC facility under Grant No. PPSP226.